Friday, February 13, 2026

 When my favorite Leica dealer got in a good body (just back from a CLA at Leica) at a reasonable (sub-$3,000) price I decided to jump in.
 With a 50mm on the front the camera was everything I was looking for and most of what I remembered from having the M6s, M4s, M2s and the original M3 (single stroke).

-If one is willing to disregard the idea that current Leica M series lenses are far and away better than lenses from other makers you are doomed into spending prodigious amounts of money, even for recent, used models.
-If you are willing to believe that the configuration and construction of the cameras can be a powerful driver of your ability to make great photographs but that lenses are somewhat less critical then you might be able to cobble together a great system for not much more that getting a run of the mill Japanese brand system.
+If one is unwilling to disregard the idea that current Leica M series lenses are far and away better than lenses from other makers you are doomed into spending prodigious amounts of money, even for recent, used models.
+If you are willing to believe that the configuration and construction of the cameras can be a powerful driver of your ability to make great photographs but that lenses are somewhat less critical (assuming that most current ones from many makers are really great) then you might be able to cobble together a great system for not much more that getting a run of the mill Japanese brand system.
 It basically comes down, in my book, to how you feel about the use of cameras with rangefinders and optical viewfinders versus cameras that do everything via an EVF and a rear LCD screen.

 And I feel like the same kinds of differences manifest themselves when comparing lenses made for M mount cameras from other companies like: Carl Zeiss (ZM), Voigtlander (VM) and now Thypoch.
 Carl Zeiss makes a 35mm f1.4 lens that routines blows away any competition, including from Leica for a cost of about $2200.
 Then there are the various APO lenses from Voigtlander.
 I like the 35mm and 50mm versions but look forward, I guess, to trying out the 90 and 28 APOs in the near future.
 Given that no Leica rangefinder M camera or lens has image stabilization and that the M cameras aren't really meant to be restricted to tripods, I have to think that the shaky hand holding of the cameras goes a long way toward squashing ---- or at least minimizing --- any real differences in optical performances.